TCS-Research-Development/React_Flux_Architecture_Naresh/README.md

 # React_Flux_Architecture_Naresh

-This example shows how reading json file using React Js
+This example shows how to read local json file using React Js

 Steps to run example